otakupahp/sdk-license-manager-for-woocommerce/README.md

 This will add the master branch of License SDK to your repository in the folder libraries/license-sdk.

-You can change the --prefix to change where the code is included.
+You can change the --prefix to point where the code is included.

 #### Step 3.
 Update the Subtree